Canon 1D X Mark II vs Panasonic G1

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X Mark II and the Panasonic G1?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D X Mark II: